The creation of TH3D

-TH3D was officially launched in September 2017 in terms of an actual brand name.
-The first product that came to market was our EZABL kit back in March 2017 and was originally sold under Tim’s old IT website.
+Tim launched TH3D in September 2017 in terms of an actual brand name.
+The first product that came to market was our EZABL kit in March 2017 and was initially sold under Tim’s old IT website.

-Everything we carry is parts and products that we use on our own in-house machines to make our lives easier.
-There is enough to worry about in this hobby/industry so let us help simplify your 3D printing life by making sure you get quality parts and excellent support.
+Everything we carry are parts and products that we use on our in-house machines to make our lives easier.
+There is enough to worry about in this hobby/industry so let us help simplify your 3D printing life by ensuring you get quality parts and excellent support.

 Hobbies Include: 3D Printing, Computers, PC Gaming, Cars, Drones, Volunteering, and Home Automation